postcss/autoprefixer/README.md

-# Rework Vendors
+# Autoprefixer

-Add actual prefixes to Rework by selected browsers.
+Parse CSS and add prefixed properties and values, when it really necessary for selected browsers.